Disneyland Area Hotel Reviews & Rankings

 We recommend booking a discounted hotel + ticket vacation package via Get Away Today to save money.
 In addition to the package discount, some hotels have ‘4th night free’ promos, and there’s currently a ‘5th day free’ promo on park tickets.
 Save an extra $10 by using code TOURIST at checkout (valid on 2-night and longer stays).
 Click here to check out the package discounts available.
 This is in addition to any package or bundle savings on tickets and hotels.

-Our rankings are based upon firsthand experience through actual stays at all of the hotels–many multiple times.
-I have stayed at 60+ hotels near Disneyland and this is the only resource ranking so many Anaheim hotels from the perspective of one individual.
-Every other guide or list is inconsistent due to crowd-sourcing or cobbled together from indirect experience.
+Our rankings are based upon firsthand experience doing actual stays at all of the hotels–many multiple times.
+I have stayed at 65+ hotels near Disneyland and this is the only resource ranking so many Anaheim hotels from the perspective of one individual.
+Every other comprehensive guide or list is inconsistent due to crowd-sourcing.

 Scoring is based upon important objective details that will matter most if you’re planning a vacation to Disneyland Resort…plus some of my opinions.
-Think of this as the ultimate guide to determine which hotel you should pick once you’ve determined whether you want to stay on-site or off-site during your trip to Anaheim.
+You can also read our overall comparison of the benefits of staying in Disney-owned hotels versus third party accommodations in Off-Site v.
+On-Site Disneyland Hotels: Where to Stay.

 Rankings are determined by best total scores, which are out of a possible 30 points in 4 categories.
 There’s a maximum of 10 points for distance, 8 points for room quality & size, 7 points for cost, and 5 points for amenities.
 Those odd numbers might seem, well, odd, but they were chosen with careful consideration after a lot of reader feedback.

-For most of you, location, room, and cost are the big factors, which is why they’re weighted.
+Location, room, and cost are the big factors for most visitors to Disneyland, which is why they’re weighted.
 There’s a possibility what you prioritize in a hotel near Disneyland and Disney California Adventure will differ at least slightly from our scale.
 In that case, you can glean the selling points of each hotel from its summary, pros & cons, and the sub-divided numerical scores.

 One thing to note before we get going is that Anaheim has a lot of sketchy hotels.
 We purposefully haven’t stayed in most of them and would likewise recommend you avoid them.
 If the price sounds too good to be true…it is!
-As for this list, we’d be comfortable staying at any Anaheim hotel in the top 45 here.
+As for this list, we’d be comfortable staying at any hotel in the top 46 of this list.
+Those all have something to offer and are safe options.

 Now, on with the Anaheim/Disneyland-area hotel rankings!
 Clicking on any hotel name (that’s clickable) or links to the reviews will open the detailed review containing additional photos, info, and thoughts on that hotel in a new window.
 Let’s check out the rankings…